yashPundhir/authentication-system/src/notes/ptr.md

 - we can use nodemailer to send email, but nodemailer requires some crucial info to send email.
 To avoid that, we can use mailtrap to create fake email account for testing purpose.

 - postgreSQL can be used with neon DB.

+- while writing hooks for schemas, always use normal js funcs as in hooks we cannot use arrow funcs as callbacks.